mangama/TG-Pre-Work/README.md

 ## How many instances of the server-side code are available at any given time?

-Depending on how the developer builds the server, at any given time, the server-side code instances dare determined by the number of requests a user makes to the server.
+Depending on how the developer builds the server, at any given time, the server-side code instances are determined by the number of requests a user makes to the server.
 Sometimes servers are recreated to process a more significant number of requests and to better the data distribution.

 ## What is runtime?